brwagner/quarri/README.md

 # Quarri
 A remake of the math class classic BlockDude, where you play an adorable forklift named Quarri who needs to solve puzzles consisting of moving and maneuver around blocks in order to bust out of block hell and find her real home

+## Project Structure
+build <- compiled libraries
+lib <- library sources
+main <- exe to run application
+Makefile <- used to build application and tests out <- object files
+README.md <- this
+res <- audio and level config
+runner <- used to run tests
+src <- .hpp and .cpp used in the game test <- TestSuites for CXXTest

 ## Supported Platforms
 Linux, Mac, Windows (if make installed)